shapkarin/shapkarin/README.md

 ### Hello everyone 👋

 I like to code.
 Mostly I use JavaScript but also explore some new or just interesting in computer science.
 I think that I’m kind a person.
 I really like Open Source and believe that it changing the world we live in.

+I believe that decentralization and cryptography is a part of important work for all the us today and next generations.
 Also I like the idea to make art with code.

 Have a look at my published [npm packages](https://www.npmjs.com/~shapkarin) and of course feel free to participate at GitHub.
 Contributions are welcome.